-"Don't you understand?!
+Red was getting impatient.
+“Don’t you understand?!
 We LIED to you.
-We lied so you would be out of our way and so that the Irken Armada wouldn't have any more problems.
-We lied so our planet would stay intact.
-We lied so we wouldn't have to hear your annoying voice all the time.
-Get it through your tiny little brain that we lied and that you're not an invader!
-You're a defect!"
+We lied so you would be out of our way and so that the Irken Armada wouldn’t have any more problems.
+We lied so our planet and empire would stay intact.
+We lied so we wouldn’t have to hear your annoying voice all the time.
+Get it through your tiny little brain that we lied and that you’re not an invader!
+You’re a defect!”

 “I’m fine GIR leave me alone.”